PILN is your network

 - Designing a public awareness programme;

 The PILN secretariat has been established at SPREP in Samoa.
 The network coordinator recruits the teams, organises meetings and activities, and provides ongoing support to network participants.
-PILN Soundbites, an outline of regional activities and achievements, is periodically distributed to the network to celebrate success.
+PILN Soundbites, an outline of regional activities and achievements, is periodically distributed to the network to celebrate success and share lessons learned.

 The Pilot programme